hellmarbecker/blog/_drafts/druid-data-cookbook-counting-unique-visitors-for-overlapping-segments.markdown

 GROUP BY 1, 2, 3
 ```

-Here, the discint count expression has been broken down into the theta sketch aggregator `DS_THETA` and the theta sketch estimator `THETA_SKETCH_ESTIMATE`.
+Here, the distinct count expression has been broken down into the theta sketch aggregator `DS_THETA` and the theta sketch estimator `THETA_SKETCH_ESTIMATE`.

 We can run a similar query without the time breakdown: